Seattle–Tacoma International Airport: Ground transportation

-The site of SEA Airport was chosen partly due to its location along State Route 99, approximately midway between Seattle and Tacoma.
+The airport site was chosen partly due to its location along State Route 99, approximately midway between Seattle and Tacoma.
 Interstate 5 and Interstate 405 also converge near the airport, with an easy connection to the airport via State Route 518 and the Airport Expressway.
 State Route 509 runs west of the airport, connecting the area to West Seattle.
 The airport is the largest generator of vehicle trips in the state.

 The Port of Seattle offers paid on-site parking in a 12,100-space garage, notable for being North America's largest parking structure under one roof.
 The airport also offers valet parking and electric vehicle charging stations.
 Several privately owned parking facilities are located off-site near the airport with shuttle access.

 The airport is served by the 1 Line of Sound Transit's Link light rail system at the SeaTac/Airport station with frequent service to downtown Seattle and the University of Washington.
-The station opened on December 19, 2009, and is connected to the airport terminal via a pedestrian bridge to the airport parking garage.
+The station opened on December 19, 2009, and is connected to the airport terminal via a long pedestrian bridge to the airport parking garage.
+Approximately 7 percent of airport travelers arrive using light rail trains.
+A shuttle cart between the station and the terminal has been operated by the Port of Seattle since 2016 as part of an access improvement program.
 Another pedestrian bridge over International Boulevard is used to access the city of SeaTac, nearby airport hotels, and King County Metro buses including RapidRide A Line.
 A 1.6-mile light rail extension south to Angle Lake station at South 200th Street opened on September 24, 2016.

 The airport is also served both by the King County Metro bus system and Sound Transit regional express buses.
 Sound Transit buses offer service to West Seattle, White Center, Burien, Renton, Newcastle and Bellevue through Route 560.
 In contrast, Route 574 offers service to Lakewood via Des Moines, Federal Way, and Tacoma.